I am travelling to the EU on or after 12 October. What is changing?

 It will be another year before you have to enrol for an Etias “euro visa” ahead of a trip.

-They will breeze through the frontier via special lanes where the only check will be a glance at their passport to check (a) it’s valid and (b) it’s their’s.
-So, as it used to be for British passport holders before Brexit.
+They will breeze through the frontier via special lanes, where the only check will be a glance at their passport to check that a) it’s valid and b) it’s theirs.
+Just as it used to be for British passport holders before Brexit.
 If you have an EU passport, you can wave us all farewell and be in the bar in record time.

 How long does my ‘digital record’ last?